manuel-serrano/bigloo/doc/web.md

   * numbers are parsed as numbers;
   * strings are parsed as string.

+The optional argument `input-port` defaults to the current input port.

+If the argument `symbol` is not provided or `#f`, the created a-lists
+use strings as keys.
+If `symbol` is `#t`, the created a-lists use symbosl as keys.

 ### obj->json ###

 Outputs the json representation of a Bigloo object in an output port.